 The TGA has also adopted ISO 14155 Clinical Investigation of medical devices for human subjects – Good clinical practice.
 ISO 14155:2020 articulates standards for the design, conduct, recording and reporting of clinical investigations carried out in human subjects to assess the safety or performance of medical devices for regulatory purposes.

 Complementing these guidance documents is Australia’s National Statement on Ethical Conduct in Human Research, published by the NHMRC.
 The National Statement provides guidance on a wide range of ethical issues in human research.
 It describes the overarching principles of ethical conduct in research, but also provides guidance for specific types of research, specific instructions for the formation and operation of human research ethics committees, advice regarding consideration of multi-centre research and specific issues for HRECs to consider when reviewing a clinical trial proposal.

 The National Statement requires that, before granting approval to a clinical trial, a Human Research Ethics Committee (HREC) must be satisfied that the protocol conforms to:

 - the World Medical Association Declaration of Helsinki

 - where relevant, the CPMP/ICH Note for Guidance on Good Clinical Practice (CPMP/ICH-135/95), the ISO 14155 Clinical Investigation of Medical Devices and the requirements of the TGA

 - any requirements of relevant Commonwealth or state/territory laws.’

-For further information on GCP compliance see also Getting started, and the Australian Code for the Responsible Conduct of Research, which provides guidance to institutions and researchers regarding responsible research practices and promotes integrity in research.
+For further information on GCP compliance see The Australian Clinical Trial Handbook: A simple, practical guide to the conduct of clinical trials to International standards of Good Clinical Practice (GCP) in the Australian context and the Australian Code for the Responsible Conduct of Research, which provides guidance to institutions and researchers regarding responsible research practices and promotes integrity in research.